nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Groups/BRB.md

 NoteIcon: Group
 Type: Crew
 Logo: "![[BRB.png]]"
+Summary: A crew of straight-laced, athletic, and super competitive laserbladers.
 ---
+The first team ever to burn through in a triple, BRB is a crew of competitive, backpack-wearing laserbladers, dominating leaderboards and beating every comp they enter into submission.
+People joke that BRB will be the ones to get slugblasting turned into an Olympic event.

 **Assets:**
 - Free hear from [[Scram Cat]]
 - Best times on all the top speed runs